Dubai airport was really nice, for many reasons but eeeeeespecially for the FREE WiFi - huge plus!.

-I got to my accommodation at the awesome Traders Hotel around 7am.
-I thought that there was no chance of me being able to check-in that early, but I was really nice to the cute girl at hotel reception and she said "well, maybe if you can wait 1 or 2 hours we can have a room ready for you."
+I got to my accommodation at the wonderful Traders Hotel around 7am.
+I thought that there was no chance of me being able to check-in that early but I was really nice to the cute girl at hotel reception and she said "well, maybe if you can wait 1 or 2 hours we can have a room ready for you."
 I told her that wasn't a problem and asked if there was somewhere for me to eat breakfast.
-She showed me to the amazing buffet that they have, and I tipped her $5 US, which isn't that much money but to someone living in Malaysia it's probably a big deal.
+She showed me to the lovely buffet that they have and I tipped her $5 US, which is a small amount of money but to someone living in Malaysia it's probably a big deal.

-So I went for breakfast, in this super nice restaurant with a huge and delicious buffet and chefs that will make you stuff fresh including smoothies and yogurts with the fresh ingredients of your chosing.
-Heaven!
-I had been eating for about 3 minutes when the reception girl walks in and comes up to my table.
-She hands me a bunch of stuff and says "Here is your room key sir.
+So I was enjoying their buffet.
+Their chefs that will make you stuff fresh including smoothies and yogurts with the fresh ingredients of your choosing.
+Really nice!
+I had only been eating for about 3 minutes when the girl from reception walked in and came to my table.
+She handed me a bunch of stuff and says "Here is your room key sir.
 Your room is ready and your luggage has also been taken up to your room for you."
 Epic win, I was able to get into my room, sleep and wake up by the time that I was officially supposed to be able to check in!

 The Traders hotel was very nice and I've given you guys a little room tour in this video: